Here are some common questions about our term 5 assessments

 How do you select children into different levels?

 Children are assessed during their regular classes 3 times a year.
 Each assessment session will run over 2 weeks of the term (week 4 and 5) so please make sure your child is present during that period.
 If your child misses the dedicated assessment weeks, he/she will need to wait for the next occasion as due to our busy schedule we are unable to accommodate individual requests.
 All assessment results and further requirements are visible on IClassPro under your child’s profile.
 Coaches are continually developing a centralised lesson plan that is aimed to further progress your child.
 Lesson plans are also designed to work towards long term goals and skills specified in our assessments.
 Our coaches aim for our gymnasts to achieve the required skills by the next assessment period, however parents should be aware that not all children progress at the same speed and that as the gymnasts progress through the levels, they do become more difficult and can result in it taking longer to achieve some skills.

-How do you evaluate the assessment results?
+*NEW SKILLS MATRIX* How do you evaluate the assessment results?

 How long will it take for my child to progress to the next level?

 That all depends at what point your child joins our programme, and every child will progress at different speeds.
 Some children will move up to the next level quicker than others and it is hard to predict when your child will complete the required skills for each level.
 Parents should recognise that no one child is the same and they should not be compared to each other.
 Please also remember, as the stages progress, the skills and criteria become more difficult.
 It is not uncommon that it can take several terms for these assessments to be completed.
 All skills need to be executed at a high and consistent standard.

 How do I know if my child can move up to the next level?